ajkessel/gedcom-dna-finder/docs/HELP.md

 # GEDCOM DNA Finder

+This tool provides useful ways to explore a GEDCOM file exported from services like Ancestry, MyHeritage, Geni, and Family Tree Maker:

-Find the closest DNA-flagged relative to any person in a GEDCOM family tree.
-Provided as both a GUI and a command-line tool.
+* Find the closest DNA-flagged person to any other person in a family tree

-This is an alpha release.
-Only one person has tested it so far--me.
+* Show multiple paths between any two people in your tree
+* Search your tree for variations on names and filter on other information like geographical locations
+* Rapidly explore names and connections in your tree

 ## The problem this solves